-Whether it's a handcrafted knife from Sakai or purchased at a dollar store, every knife deserves to be treated with proper care and love.
+Whether it's a handcrafted knife from Sakai or one purchased at a dollar store, every knife deserves to be treated with proper care and love.

 Each knife has its own purpose and function, and the team here at Seisuke Knife will make sure every one that comes to our shop leaves at peak performance; shiny and sharp!

-A decent amount had to be removed from this Petty to move the bevel back up.
+A decent amount had to be removed from this petty to move the bevel back up.
 Some time on the belt and whet stones and the blade was looking good as new!

 So you were trying to cut a squash, and a chunk of your knife comes out with it.
 It happens to the best of us.
 Luckily, this does not mean the end of your knife's life.
 A decent amount of material is removed from the blade, in the chip removal process, but it's as sharp as ever.